DavidJaimesJukin/QA_Test/TP_1.md

 17. [Approvals](#approvals)

 ## 1. Introduction <a name='introduction'></a>
+#### Purpose:
+This test plan describes the testing approach and overall framework that will drive the testing of the ACME Vacumm Cleaner & Anvil Co.
+Feedback Form site.
+The document introduces:
+	- Test Strategy: rules the test will be based on, including the givens of the project (e.g.: start / end dates, objectives, assumptions); description of the process to set up a valid test (e.g.: entry / exit criteria, creation of test cases, specific tasks to perform, scheduling, data strategy).

+	-Execution Strategy: describes how the test will be performed and process to identify and report defects, and to fix and implement fixes

+	-Test Management: process to handle the logistics of the test and all the events that come up during execution (e.g.: communications, escalation procedures, risk and mitigation, team roster)

+####Project Overview:
 The ACME Vacuum Cleaner & Anvil Co.
 Feedback Form provides the company with insights from it's customers, and along with analytics helps determine customer sentiment.

-The purpose of this test plan is to provide a thorough guide for testing the site's style, browser compatibility, and analytics.

 #### Feedback Form Revision History: